-8.2 They submitted that Notification No. 18/2015-Cus dated 01.04.2015 grants exemption to materials imported into India against a valid Advance Authorization from all of the Customs Duties leviable thereon, including Anti-Dumping Duty.
-From a perusal of the aforesaid notification, it is evident that when goods are imported under the cover of an Advance Authorization, the importer, along with the whole of the duty of Customs leviable thereon as specified in the First Schedule to the Customs Tariff Act, 1975, is also eligible to avail exemption from the anti-dumping duty leviable on such imports, provided all the conditions stipulated in the said notification are complied with.

-8.3 It is submitted that the company has been complying with all the conditions laid down under the aforesaid notification and the same has not been disputed by department.
-Thus, by virtue of the said notification, the entire anti-dumping duty imposed on the company under the aforesaid notice is liable to be exempted.
+9.3 It has been submitted that Notification No. 18/2015-Cus dated 01.04.2015 grants exemption to materials imported into India against a valid Advance Authorization from all of the Customs duties leviable thereon, including Anti-dumping duty.
+They have quoted relevant extract of the notification and submitted that when goods are imported under an Advance Authorization, the whole of the duty of Customs including the Antidumping duty leviable on such imports is exempted provided all the conditions stipulated in the said notification are complied with.
+They have complied all the conditions laid down under the aforesaid notification and the same has not been disputed in the Show Cause Notice.
+Thus, the entire Anti-dumping duty is liable to be exempted and there arises no liability on them to deposit the differential Anti-dumping duty with respect to the said imports and the same should be debited from the bond submitted by the company.

-8.4 Notification no. 18/2015-Cus dated 01.04.2015 lays down the fact that the proper officer has to debit the bond at the time of clearance of the imported goods.
-The relevant portion is reproduced hereunder:
+9.4 Notification No. 18/2015-Cus dated 01.04.2015 lays down that the proper officer has to debit the bond at the time of clearance of the imported goods.
+The relevant portion reads:

-".....subject to the following conditions, namely:-
+"...subject to the following conditions, namely: -

-i.
-That the said authorization is produced before the proper officer of Customs at the time of clearance for debit;"
+(i) that the said authorization is produced before the proper officer of customs at the time of clearance for debit;"